MileHacker Logo

 • Accessibility services are limited in Kaş.
 The town, with its hilly and cobbled streets, has challenges for wheelchair users.

-• Many hotels and restaurants may not have ramps or elevators.
+• A lot of accommodations and restaurants may not possess ramps or elevators.

 • Public transport, like dolmuş, is not wheelchair accessible.